Truck Acts: British legislation

 The Truck Acts 1831 to 1896 means the Truck Act 1896 and the Truck Acts 1831 and 1887.

 The Truck Acts 1831 to 1940 means the Truck Act 1940 and the Truck Acts 1831 to 1896.

-The Truck Acts were repealed by the Wages Act 1986.
+The Truck Acts were repealed by section 32(2) of, and part III of schedule 5 to, the Wages Act 1986.

 The rise of manufacturing industry saw many company owners cashing in on their workers by paying them in full or in part with tokens, rather than coin of the realm.
 These tokens were exchangeable for goods at the company store, often at highly inflated prices.
-The Truck Act 1831 made this practice illegal in many trades, and the law was extended to cover nearly all manual workers in 1887.
+The Truck Act 1831 (1 & 2 Will.
+4. c.
+37) made this practice illegal in many trades, and the law was extended to cover nearly all manual workers in 1887.

 Position by 1910

-Shop assistants, so far as they are engaged in manual, not merely clerical labour, come under the provisions of the Truck Acts 1831 to 1887, and in all circumstances they fall within the sections directed against unfair and unreasonable fines in the Truck Act 1896; but, unlike employees in factories, workshops, laundries and mines, they are left to apply these provisions so far as they can themselves, since neither Home Office inspectors nor officers of the local authority have any specially assigned powers to administer the Truck Acts in shops.
+Shop assistants, so far as they are engaged in manual, not merely clerical labour, come under the provisions of the Truck Act 1831 (1 & 2 Will.
+4. c.
+37) and the Truck Amendment Act 1887 (50 & 51 Vict. c.
+46), and in all circumstances they fall within the sections directed against unfair and unreasonable fines in the Truck Act 1896 (59 & 60 Vict. c.
+44); but, unlike employees in factories, workshops, laundries and mines, they are left to apply these provisions so far as they can themselves, since neither Home Office inspectors nor officers of the local authority have any specially assigned powers to administer the Truck Acts in shops.

-Setting aside the special Hosiery Manufacture (Wages) Act 1874, aimed at a particular abuse appearing chiefly in the hosiery industry—the practice of making excessive charges on wages for machinery and frame rents—only two acts, those of 1887 and 1896, have been added to the general law against truck since the act of 1831, which repealed all prior Truck Acts and which remains the principal act.
+Setting aside the special Hosiery Manufacture (Wages) Act 1874 (37 & 38 Vict. c.
+48), aimed at a particular abuse appearing chiefly in the hosiery industry—the practice of making excessive charges on wages for machinery and frame rents—only two acts, the 1887 act and the 1896 act, have been added to the general law against truck since the 1831 act, which repealed all prior Truck Acts and which remained the principal act.
 Further amendments of the law have been widely and strenuously demanded, and are hoped for as the result of the long inquiry by a departmental committee appointed early in 1906.
-The Truck Amendment Act 1887, amended and extended the Act without adding any distinctly new principle; the Truck Act 1896 was directed towards providing remedies for matters shown by decisions under the earlier Truck Acts to be outside the scope of the principles and provisions of those acts.
+The 1887 act amended and extended the act without adding any distinctly new principle; the 1896 act was directed towards providing remedies for matters shown by decisions under the earlier Truck Acts to be outside the scope of the principles and provisions of those acts.